Communications workshop (without the boring PowerPoint stuff)

 Your teams will leave the workshop with the ability to tell stories in minutes – because with a fast-approaching lunchtime deadline, there’s no time for waffle.

-Internal communications training, newsroom style
+Internal and external communications training, newsroom style

-Led by a TV journalist with more than 30 years’ experience at the BBC, the course is unlike any other internal communications training your staff will have experienced before.
+Led by a TV journalist with more than 30 years’ experience at the BBC, the course is unlike any other communications training your staff will have experienced before.

 There are no yawn-provoking PowerPoint slides.
 Not even a glimpse.
 The workshop is energetic and challenging – and above all, it’s effective.